hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_team_of_ainauts_and_their_ai_companions_piloting_a_937c46de-aefb-427f-abee-771f0f96394d-0_1.content.md

 ## About Us

 Our team of scientists, researchers, and writers are passionate about the universe and everything in it.
-We strive to bring you the most accurate and up-to-date information about the cosmos, from the latest breakthroughs in astrophysics to the search for extraterrestrial life.
+We strive to bring you the most accurate and up-to-date information about the cosmos, from the latest breakthroughs in astrophysics to the search for Ex<wbr>tra<wbr>terre<wbr>strial life.

 ## User Stories